 As part of the University at Buffalo, we are dedicated to high quality academic research, with a focus on translational use of quantitative neuroimaging metrics in neurological diseases and disorders like MS, Alzheimer’s, and stroke.
 We have published over 500 scholarly articles in peer-reviewed journals.

-We provide cutting-edge quantitative outcome analytics for clinical researchers and sponsors.
+We provide cutting-edge quantitative outcome analytics for clinical and preclinical researchers and sponsors.
 We combine standards-based approaches with research expertise to deliver accurate, precise measures in compliance with regulatory oversight.

 A key part of our mission at BNAC is to teach.
 We disseminate knowledge and train future neuroimagers, trained masters, and PhD students.
 We host fellowships for visiting doctors and research scholars.
 BNAC faculty have mentored or co-mentored 17 PhD students, 25 MSc students, 40 MD students, 22 undergraduate students, 38 neuroimaging fellows, and over 150 neurology residents.

 Precise, advanced neuroimaging metrics to measure treatment effects while maximizing statistical power.

 Full coordination with participating imaging centers from study initiation, individual site on-boarding, image acquisition, and analysis.

 Strict adherence to the highest standards and regulatory requirements, including FDA/EMA, GCP, and ISO 9001:2015.

 There is no commonly-available way for clinical neurologists to use an “everyday” MRI to provide their multiple sclerosis (MS) patients with meaningful news about their disease progression, including brain tissue changes associated with physical and cognitive impairment.
 The reason?
 Conventional MRI methods in the vast majority of clinical settings are inadequate in creating scans that can be used to measure two of the most reliable known “markers” of MS progression.